Bruno Augenstein

+Early life and education

+Born in Germany in 1923, Augenstein earned a double B.A. in mathematics and physics at Brown University in 1943 and an M.S. at the California Institute of Technology in 1945.
+He initially taught aeronautics at Purdue University.

 Career

 Augenstein worked in the Aerophysics Laboratory at North American Aviation on diverse projects including weaponization of the V-2 rocket, a ramjet-powered vehicle that later became the Navajo missile.
 He entered RAND Corporation as a consultant and subcontractor in 1949.

 Initially at RAND he developed an interest in long range missiles.
 Augenstein headed a team that examined research on lighter, smaller warheads, re-entry speeds, mathematical models of bomb destruction, and other information from disparate sources.
 He laid out his analysis in the 1954 RAND memorandum “A Revised Development Program for Ballistic Missiles of Intercontinental Range.”
 This document outlined a program that would provide the United States with a new level of strategic power, and is widely regarded as the most important document of the missile age.

 In 1958 he left RAND to join Lockheed Missiles and Space Corporation.
 At Lockheed, his work focused on development of techniques, testing and theory to fully exploit the capabilities of space systems and develop space age materials.
 He went on to become Lockheed’s chief scientist for satellite programs and director or planning at the Sunnyvale facility.
 During that time, he and his Lockheed colleagues played the leading role in the development of CORONA, the world’s first reconnaissance satellite launched in 1960.

 In 1961 he left Lockheed to join the United States Department of Defense in Washington, D.C.
 At the DoD, he continued to be heavily involved in satellite, aircraft and space programs of various kinds, and was Assistant Director for Intelligence and Reconnaissance in the Office of the Secretary of Defense.
 He was awarded the Department of Defense Distinguished Public Service Award for intelligence work.

 In 1965, he joined the Institute for Defense Analyses in Washington, a non-profit corporation that assists the United States government in addressing important national security issues, particularly those requiring scientific and technical expertise.
-In 1967 he rejoined RAND in Santa Monica, California as a Vice President and Senior Scientist, and worked on policy analysis in the national space programs.
+In 1967 he rejoined RAND in Santa Monica, California as a vice president and senior scientist, and worked on policy analysis in the national space programs.

 In 1971 he departed RAND and co-founded Spectravision, Inc. with several colleagues to perform consulting work on space-related policy and technology issues, systems analysis, and other research areas.
 In 1978 Augenstein wrote a report for NASA on LANDSAT policy issues to help them set a future direction for US earth remote sensing programs.
 During his Spectravision years, he worked increasingly for RAND as a resident consultant, and he rejoined RAND full-time in 1981.